musajajorge/popPyramid/README.md

 ### Percentage pyramid of Peru's population, year 2021

-Modifying the position of the values in the bars and the labels of the X and Y axes.
+Modifying the position of the values on the bars, the X and Y axis labels and the colors of the bars.

 ``` r
 df <- popPyramid::popPER